 DAY 1- Arrival at Kigali

-DAY 2- City Tour - -Volcanoes National Park
+DAY 7- Gisenyi City Tour - Volcanoes National Park

 After breakfast, you will be picked up by your guide and start a city tour.
 Kigali City was established in 1907 as a colonial out-post by Dr. Richard Kandt, who was the very first resident German colonialist in Rwanda.
 He set his base at the foothills of Mt.
 Jali and Mt.Kigali and today his home is a Natural History Museum.

 A visit to the Kigali Genocide Memorial is worth it, The Kigali Genocide Memorial is the final resting place for more than 250,000 victims of the Genocide against the Tutsi.
 This tribute to victims of the 1994 Rwandan genocide includes exhibits, graves & a garden.
 Also craft markets and art exhibitions are available.
-After lunch, you will transfer to Volcanoes National park.
+Transfer to the airport for departure.

 END OF TOUR